 One interesting model system for questions of adaptive signal processing is the electric fish Apteronotus leptorhynchus (brown ghost knifefish).
 A. leptorhynchus generates a sinusoidal electric field through discharges of its electric organ in their tail (electric organ discharge, EOD) enabling them to use active electroreception.
 They use their EOD to find prey and communicate with each other (Maciver et al. (2001), Zupanc et al. (2006)).
 The different use cases of this EOD come with the necessity to detect a wide range of different amplitude modulations (AMs).
 Electrolocation of objects in the surrounding water - like small prey or rocks - cause small low frequency AMs (Babineau et al., 2007).
-At the same time other electric fields and their communication signals like chirps, short increases in their EOD frequency (Zupanc et al., 2006).
+At the same time other electric fish can cause stronger and higher frequency AMs through interference between the electric fields and their communication signals like chirps, short increases in their EOD frequency (Zupanc et al., 2006).
 This means that the electroreceptors need to be able to encode a wide range of changes in EOD amplitude, in speed as well as strength.